-I’ve previously produced guides describing how to use the Low Voltage Labs traffic lights with Raspberry Pi single board computers for Python (read Python article), Swift (read Swift article), Node.js (read Node.js article), Node RED (read Node RED article), Java (read Java article), C (read C article) and Go (read Go article).
+I’ve previously produced guides describing how to use the Low Voltage Labs traffic lights with Raspberry Pi single board computers for Python (read Python article), Swift (read Swift article), Node.js (read Node.js article), Node RED (read Node RED article), Java (read Java article), C (read C article), Go (read Go article) and .NET/C#.
 I even did this for Arduino (read Arduino article).
 This time, I’ll look at using a Bash script to do the same thing without employing a traditional programming language.

 To make this a standalone guide, there will be some re-use of content from the prior articles here.